EXCLUSIVE-American Lawyer publisher up for sale -sources

 ALM Media generates about $55 million in annual earnings before interest, tax, depreciation and amortization and could fetch about 10 times that amount, said the sources, who requested anonymity because the matter is private.

+ALM Media, Apax and Jefferies could not be reached immediately for comment.

 ALM, which in January 2005 changed its name from American Lawyer Media, was formed by U.S. Equity Partners LP, a private equity fund sponsored by Wasserstein & Co.
-(Additional reporting by Jennifer Saba and Liana Bakers in New York; Editing by Soyoung Kim, Lisa Von Ahn and Lisa Shumaker)
+(Reporting by Olivia Oran and Greg Roumeliotis in New York; Editing by Soyoung Kim and Lisa Von Ahn)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan